ClaudiaSuccar/beatbox/README.md

 # BeatBox
 Virtual beatbox sequencer.
-(See srouce code for full documentation)
+(See source code for full documentation)

 1. Uses the following imports to create a virtual beatbox.
 Instruments are derived from the MIDI package and the GUI is implemented using Swing.